The Social Exchange Theory is crucial to life success, power, effective socialization, as well as to general life satisfaction.

 Social capital is a measure of the social credit (or social debt, in case of negative social capital) you have with other individuals.

-It means that people like you, want something from you, want to be around you because you lift their status, or believe that you are a giver.
+It means that people like you, want something from you, and want to be around you because you lift them up -or can lift them up-.

 Having lots of social capital also means you have lots of goodwill, leverage, and influence over someone.
 Social capital allows you to ask for something back, if you want, and people are far more likely to give it to you.

-A social currency is a specific form of value that people trade in social exchanges
+A social currency is a specific form of value that people seek in social exchanges